dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 * No extra features like permissions, uid and gid (although we are going to add those fields, they will not be used).
 * The path length will be limited.

+This VFS is built on top of the previously defined resource API (see Resource Management).
+The VFS creates a file specific `resource_t` for each open file and returns a handle that is then used with the generic `read`, `write`, and `close` functions.

 ## How The VFS Works

 The basic concept of a VFS layer is pretty simple, we can see it like a common way to access files/directories across different file systems, it is a layer that sits between the higher level interface to the FS and the low level implementation of the FS driver, as shown in the picture: